 Some of you already know I’ve been worried about a large lump that recently appeared on my neck.
 It felt uncomfortable to swallow, so I saw my doctor on Monday.
 The fact I have no other symptoms set alarm bells ringing for me after I did the inevitable googling.

 Today I went to hospital to see an ENT specialist.
 He felt my neck and noted that my coughing after being touched, showed that the lump is pressing on my voice box.
 The lump is on my thyroid.
-The next step was an ultrasound, but I had to go it alone as hubs had to get to work.
+The next step was an ultrasound, but I had to go it alone as Jonny had to get to work.
 The scan showed numerous nodules on the left side of my thyroid, but the right side was completely normal.

 The doctor then performed a Fine Needle Aspiration (FNA) where a very large needle was inserted into my neck, into the thyroid nodule to take a sample.
 It was quite painful, I couldn’t swallow and the needle was in for a good few minutes, as they were struggling to penetrate the mass.
 Eventually they did and they put the slides straight under the microscope.
 I was sent in to the consultant who sat me down and explained the results.